rkt/rkt/Documentation/distributions.md

 ## Arch

-rkt is available in the [Community Repository](https://www.archlinux.org/packages/community/x86_64/rkt/) and can be installed using pacman:
+rkt is available in the [Community Repository][pkg-arch] and can be installed using pacman:
 ```
 sudo pacman -S rkt
 ```

 ## CentOS

-rkt is available in the [CentOS Community Build Service](https://cbs.centos.org/koji/packageinfo?packageID=4464) for CentOS 7.
+rkt is available in the [CentOS Community Build Service][pkg-centos] for CentOS 7.
-However, this is [not yet ready for production use](https://github.com/coreos/rkt/issues/1305) due to pending systemd upgrade issues.
+However, this is [not yet ready for production use][rkt-1305] due to pending systemd upgrade issues.

 ## CoreOS

 rkt is an integral part of CoreOS, installed with the operating system.
-The [CoreOS releases page](https://coreos.com/releases/) lists the version of rkt available in each CoreOS release channel.
+The [CoreOS releases page][coreos-releases] lists the version of rkt available in each CoreOS release channel.

-If the version of rkt included in CoreOS is too old, it's fairly trivial to fetch the desired version [via a systemd unit](install-rkt-in-coreos.md).
+If the version of rkt included in CoreOS is too old, it's fairly trivial to fetch the desired version [via a systemd unit][coreos-install-rkt].

 ## Debian

-rkt is currently packaged in Debian sid (unstable) available at https://packages.debian.org/sid/utils/rkt:
+rkt is currently packaged in [Debian sid][pkg-debian] (unstable).

 ```
 sudo apt-get install rkt
 ```

-Note that due to an outstanding bug (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=823322) one has to use the "coreos" stage1 image:
+Note that due to an [outstanding bug][debian-823322] one has to use the "coreos" stage1 image:

 ```
 sudo rkt run --insecure-options=image --stage1-name=coreos.com/rkt/stage1-coreos:1.16.0 docker://nginx